tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   )
   ```

-Review the code for the `create_df()` function highlighting the following:
+Review the code for the `create_df()` function, highlighting the following:

 * A list of dictionaries is used to create the DataFrame structure, so an empty list `articles` is created before starting the iteration across all the news articles.

 * A `for-loop` is used to iterate across the `news` list to fetch every article's data and to keep only the fields of interest.

-* A new element is appended to the list on every iteration with an additional key for the language.
+* A new element is appended to the list on every iteration, with an additional key for the language.

 * A `try-except` block is used to bypass any list-attribute error.